 6 Section 7.5 Eligibility Lists.
-Any Eligibility Promotional list created before October 1, 2021 will use this Section 7.5 for promotions and the requirements outlined in the Alachua County job 7 8 descriptions as they read on October 1, 2019; any Promotional Eligibility list in existence or 9 created on or after October 1, 2021 shall utilize the promotional requirements outlined in the Pay 10 Plan in Addendum 1 to this Agreement.
-An Eligibility Hiring list will be used to fill vacant entry 11 level positions.
-An Eligibility Promotional List will be used to fill vacant Driver/Operator, 12 Driver/Operator/Paramedic, Lieutenant and Lieutenant/Paramedic positions.
-These vacant 13 positions will be posted internally for current Fire Rescue employees who have completed their 14 initial probationary period, only.
-Rescue Lieutenant vacancies will be posted internally initially 15 and if there are insufficient successful applicants the Chief may elect to re-post the position 16 externally.
-The Health/Safety Officer, Plans Reviewer/Inspector, Wildfire Mitigation Specialist, 17 Wildfire Mitigation Technician and all other 40 hour non-shift classifications listed on the IAFF 18 Operations (General Unit) Pay Plan shall be hired in accordance with the Alachua County
+Any Eligibility Promotional list created before October 1, 2021 7 will use this Section 7.5 for promotions and the requirements outlined in the Alachua County job 8 descriptions as they read on October 1, 2019; however any such list shall expire on October 1, 9 2021.
+Any Eligibility Promotional list created before October 1, 2021 will use this Section 7.5 10 for promotions and the requirements outlined in the Alachua County job descriptions as they read 11 on October 1, 2019; any Promotional Eligibility list in existence or created on or after October 12 1, 2021 shall utilize the promotional requirements outlined in the Pay Plan in Addendum 1 to this 13 Agreement.
+Any Promotional Eligibility list created on or after October 1, 2021 shall utilize the 14 promotional requirements outlined in the Pay Plan in Addendum 1 to this Agreement.
+An 15 Eligibility Hiring list will be used to fill vacant entry level positions.
+An Eligibility Promotional 16 List will be used to fill vacant Driver/Operator, Driver/Operator/Paramedic, Lieutenant and 17 Lieutenant/Paramedic positions.
+These vacant positions will be posted internally for current Fire 18 Rescue employees who have completed their initial probationary period, only.
+Rescue 19 Lieutenant vacancies will be posted internally initially and if there are insufficient successful 20 applicants the Chief may elect to re-post the position externally.
+The Health/Safety Officer, Plans 21 Reviewer/Inspector, Wildfire Mitigation Specialist, Wildfire Mitigation Technician and all other 22 40 hour non-shift classifications listed on the IAFF Operations (General Unit) Pay Plan shall be 23 hired in accordance with the Alachua County Employee Policies, Section #3, Recruitment and 24 Selection.

-Under the following guidelines a promotional process may be utilized.
+25 Under the following guidelines a promotional process may be utilized.